Cybersecurity of Quantum Key Distribution Implementations: Reversed-Space Attacks

 \subsection{Reversed Space Formalism: a Guiding Example}

-In order to demonstrate the ideas of the Reversed-Space Attack, consider the photonic BB84 implementation of Section~\ref{subsec:fock_notation}, where Alice sends (via a single pulse) a perfect qubit encoded into the polarization of a single photon.
+Consider a photonic BB84 implementation where Alice sends (via a single pulse) a perfect qubit into the polarization of a single photon (as discussed in Section~\ref{subsec:fock_notation}).
 Further suppose that Bob uses a detector that cannot distinguish a single photon from a pair of photons.
 Then, even though a pair of photons never arrives from Alice in that single pulse (since Alice is assumed to be ideal), the quantum state describing that option could arrive at Bob from an imperfect channel or a channel controlled by Eve, hence, ought to be taken into account.

 We now explain the scenario through the lens of the Reversed-Space formalism.
-Let $\{\ket{j}_{\sB}\}_j=\{\fet{1,0},\fet{0,1}\}$ be the computational basis for Bob's system.
-Assume without loss of generality that Bob's device is described by a unitary transformation~$\calu_{\sB}$, followed by a measurement in Bob's \textit{computational basis}.\footnote{ Any generalized measurement (POVM) can be described as adding an ancilla, measuring, and possibly forgetting (treating several outcomes as the same outcome), and thus is included within our formalization.} The unitary transformation~$\calu_{\sB}$, and thus the actual measurement that Bob performs, depends on a random input of Bob, which determines whether Bob measures the computational or Hadamard basis.
+Let $\{\ket{j}_{\sB}\}_j=\{\fet{0{,}1},\fet{1{,}0}\}$ be the computational basis for Bob's system.
+Assume without loss of generality that Bob's device is described by a unitary transformation~$\calu_{\sB}$, followed by a measurement in Bob's computational basis.\footnote{ Any generalized measurement (POVM) can be described as adding an ancilla, measuring, and possibly forgetting (treating several outcomes as the same outcome), and thus is included within our formalization.} The unitary transformation~$\calu_{\sB}$, and thus the actual measurement that Bob performs, depends on a random input of Bob, which determines whether Bob measures the computational or Hadamard basis.
 Namely, to measure in the computational basis, Bob sets $\calu_{\sB} = {I}$ and measures the result in his computational basis.
 To measure in the Hadamard basis, Bob lets the pulse go through optical devices such as a polarization rotator, which, on a single qubit, has the effect of performing $\calu_{\sB} = H \triangleq \tfrac{1}{\sqrt{2}}\left (\begin{smallmatrix} 1 & \phantom{-{}}1 \\ 1 & -1 \end{smallmatrix}\right )$; Bob then measures the resulting pulse in the computational basis.
 Note that $\calu_{\sB}$ is well-defined by the optical device for any arriving state, not only a single-photon ``qubit'' pulse.